 How Long Does This Condition Usually Last?

 The ideal way of getting your toenails back to their natural coloration depends on what caused the discoloration.
-If your nails got stained due to polish, then you might have to wait for the nails to grow out in order to restore their natural color.
-If, however, the discoloration is caused from a more underlying condition like diabetes, then managing that condition might be necessary to see the improvements you're looking for.
+If your nails got stained due to polish, then you might have to wait for the nails to grow out to restore their natural color.
+If, however, the discoloration is caused by a more underlying condition like diabetes, then managing that condition might be necessary to see the improvements you're looking for.